MELBOURNE TO LAUNCESTON

 Australia's oldest ocean race (and the world's fifth oldest), the famous Melbourne to Launceston event starts on December 27, 2012.
 The winner receives (albeit quite briefly) the splendiferous 60 Guinea, Rudder Cup, as pictured below.

 First run in 1907 and then a few years of each decade until the 60's, when it became an annual feature, the M2L is just perfect for the busy crew who have to back in Melbourne on or around New Year's Eve.
-Crews looking to go and stick their nose in it (Bass Strait, that is) for the first time also use the M2L as a thorough grounding in how to cross The Paddock.
+Crews looking to online sellers of viagra worldwide only now go and stick their nose in it (Bass Strait, that is) for the first time also use the M2L as a thorough grounding in how to cross The Paddock.
 This race is resplendant with its own three-race series, as well.

 Additionally, it places you directly into some of the most stunning scenery in Tasmania and if you're a foodie/wine buff, well the Tamar and areas nearby are just a delight.
 So grab the gang, the golf clubs and switch off the mobile for a little RnR, Tassie style.